MarieComet/mariecomet.github.io/ABOUT.md

 layout: page
-title: "Home"
+title: "About"
-permalink: /
+permalink: /about

-## Welcome to my GitHub Page
+## About me

 Blabla